tugrulelmas/AbiokaApi/README.md

 - NUnit
 - Moq

-##Terminology##
+##Aspect Oriented Programming##
+There are dynamic handlers and service interceptors for adding additional behavior to the RESTful or Application Service layer without modifying service codes.

 #### 1. Dynamic Handler
-There is dynamic handlers for adding additional behavior to the RESTful Service (AbiokaApi.Host application) without modifying service codes.
+It aims to add behavior for RESTful Service (AbiokaApi.Host application).
 These behaviors can be logging Http Request and Response messages, checking authentication etc. If you want to do something for every request or response, you should use a dynamic handler.

 ##### Usage
 Write a class that implements IDynamicHandler interface.